entropyxyz/entropy-docs/docs/15-ProgramFeatures.md

 Programs can require users to include auxiliary data, separate from the message, in their signature request.

-An example of a program that requires a zero-knowledge proof as auxilary data can be found [here][zkp-example].
+An example of a program that requires a zero-knowledge proof as auxiliary data can be found [here][zkp-example].

 ## Future Updates